Skip to content

 A request from a local agent travels through the platform in order:

-- Observatory — the cloud console.
-Enterprise SSO, tenant onboarding, fleet health, CVE posture, policy decisions, and detections in one plane.
+6. Observatory — the cloud console.
+Enterprise SSO, fleet health, CVE posture, policy decisions, and detections in one plane.

 Why under your keys

 A conventional cloud control plane must decrypt your traffic to inspect it, which makes it the thing worth attacking.
-Alyria inverts that: enforcement is local and offline, and any fleet data that reaches the cloud is encrypted under a key that lives in your KMS.
-Revoke the key and you can verify our access died, in your own CloudTrail.
+Alyria inverts that: enforcement is local and offline, and any fleet data that reaches the cloud is encrypted by default under an envelope key we delete on account termination or request (a crypto-shred, nothing to configure).
+Enterprises can bring their own KMS key and verify revocation in their own CloudTrail.
 The roadmap moves further, toward client-held keys we never hold at all, under an externally audited protocol.

 Continue to the Quickstart to deploy your first Beacon.